Care for the health and well-being of working animals

 - how animals maintain their own appearance and function

-- how to safely groom animals
+- how to safely groom working animals

 - the relevant organisational and legal requirements controlling the disposal of waste